mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## ETL (Extract, Transform and Load)
+ETL (Extract, Transform and Load) is thhe process of extracting raw data, transforming by cleaning and enriching the data to make it fit operational needs and loading into the appropriate repository for the system’s use.
+Even though it originated with data warehouses, ETL processes are used while taking/absorbing data from external sources in big data systems.

 ETL is a process in a database and data warehousing meaning extracting the data from various sources, transforming it to fit operational needs and loading it into the database or some storage.
 For example, processing DNA data, creating output records in specific Parquet format and loading it to Amazon S3 is an ETL process.

 * Extract: the process of reading data from a database or data sources